seanchandler/clickme-ios-test/README.md

-# `ios10Test`

 ## `About`

 Automate an iOS app running in an iOS 10 iPhone Simulator using appium and the appium-java-client.
-The app is a simple hello world app and the source code is available at https://github.com/seanchandler/helloworld-ios-app
+App source code is available in the [clickme-ios-app](https://github.com/seanchandler/clickme-ios-app) repo

-See
+Appium links:
 [appium](https://github.com/appium/appium)
 [appium-java-client](https://github.com/appium/java-client)

 ## `Setup`

-Xcode 10 installed
+Xcode installed

 Accept the xcode license